-On-the-job injuries, like chemical burns should not be dismissed, regardless of the working relationship that you have with your current employer.
+On-the-job injuries, like chemical burns, should not be dismissed, regardless of the working relationship that you have with your current employer.
 Employees are rightfully entitled to be provided with a safe workplace.
-This also includes construction sites.
-Many of the accidents and occupational disease that occur on the job are the direct or indirect result of an employer’s failure to live up to said expectations.
+This also includes construction sites, oilfields, and other inherently dangerous workspaces.
+Many of the accidents and occupational diseases that occur on the job are the direct or indirect result of an employer’s failure to live up to said expectations.
 If your employer failed to provide safe working conditions for you and your fellow employees, legal action should be taken with the help of an experienced personal injury attorney in Austin.

 Employers can be held liable for accidents and injuries that were caused by:

 - Failure to provide adequate manpower to complete tasks

 - Failure to warn of potentially dangerous situations